 In computer networks, topology refers to the structure of interconnecting various nodes.
 Some commonly used topologies in networks are star, hub and spoke, leaf and spine, and broadcast.

 In the vast majority of modern data centers, Clos or fat tree topology is very popular.
 This topology is shown in the figure below.
 It is also commonly referred to as leaf-spine topology.
-We shall use this topology throughout the routing protocol guide.
+Cumulus Networks uses this topology throughout this user guide.

-This topology allows the building of networks of varying size using nodes of different port counts and/or by increasing the tiers.
+This topology allows you to build networks of varying size using nodes of different port counts and/or by increasing the tiers.
 The picture above is a three-tiered Clos network.
 We number the tiers from the bottom to the top.
-Thus, in the picture, the lowermost layer is called tier 1 and the topmost tier is called tier 3.
+In the illustration above, the lowermost layer is called tier 1 and the topmost tier is called tier 3.

 The number of end stations (such as servers) that can be attached to such a network is determined by a very simple mathematical formula.

 In a 2-tier network, if each node is made up of m ports, then the total number of end stations that can be connected is m^2/2.
 In more general terms, if tier-1 nodes are m-port nodes and tier-2 nodes are n-port nodes, then the total number of end stations that can be connected are (m*n)/2.
 In a three tier network, where tier-3 nodes are o-port nodes, the total number of end stations that can be connected are (m*n*o)/2^(number of tiers-1).